 * alerting to and/or distracting the veteran from repetitive and obsessive thoughts or behaviors (such as those brought on by Obsessive-Compulsive Disorder)

-* as well as many other tasks directly related to the specific veteran’s disability.
+* as well as other tasks directly related to the specific veteran’s disability.

 Psychiatric Service Dogs (PSDs) typically are breeds such as Labrador’s and Retrievers which are best suited for public work.
 Some Psychiatric Service Dog handlers may choose to refer to their dogs as Alert or Medical Response Dogs, depending on what the dog does for them but in the end, they are service dogs trained to do specific tasks.

 In the USA, owners of PSDs are entitled to the same rights and protections afforded to owners of other types of service dogs, such as Guide Dogs, Hearing Dogs, and Mobility Dogs, under Federal Laws.
 Like all other types of Service Dogs (SDs), Psychiatric Service Dogs are individually trained to do specific work or perform specific tasks for the benefit of the disabled person and are trained to meet the needs of that person.
 They have also been trained to act discretely in public places, such as laying quietly under the table in a restaurant, keeping tightly to the veteran’s side and not sniffing anything on the shelves of grocery stores, including ignoring other people and animals.

 What Are Psychiatric Service Dogs

 Psychiatric Service Dogs are specially trained dogs that assist disabled veterans diagnosed and treated for Psychiatric or mental health problems related to PTSD and TBI injuries.
 A Psychiatric Service Dog can help the veteran manage anxiety and panic attacks and help reduce or relieve the symptoms through physical contact much like an emotional support dog but will be trained to deal with tougher challenges.
 Psychiatric Service Dogs can alert an individual with obsessive-compulsive behaviors by “pawing” and distracting them from the unfavorable behavior.

 Psychiatric Service Dogs in our programs may help with service connected conditions such as: